 In the case of trypophobia, this could involve imagining trigger images such as a honeycomb, then looking at an image of a honeycomb, then seeing it in real life.
 The goal of exposure therapy is to reach a point where being exposed to the stimuli no longer causes any symptoms.

 Another popular way of treating phobias and other mental issues that may help with trypophobia is called cognitive-behavioral therapy (CBT).
 The goal of CBT is to change the underlying thoughts, beliefs, and attitudes that lead to problematic behaviors.

 CBT is backed by a large volume of medical research, which makes sense because our thoughts are powerful enough to affect our behaviors and cause emotional distress.

 In the case of trypophobia, CBT could be used to question the negative, irrational thoughts and beliefs that pop up when a person looks at a trigger image.

 For example, a person could think about how there’s nothing dangerous about a lotus seed pod, therefore there’s no reason to have negative thoughts or associations when they see an image of one.

-Can’t get enough of funky phobias?
-Check out this list of the 25 weirdest phobias out there.
+After this look at trypophobia, check out this list of the 25 weirdest phobias out there.
 Then, read about five of the most unusual disorders ever reported, from natural drunkenness to “Exploding Head Syndrome.”